 (note that some OA’s already have a large feedback resistance built into the device in order to ensure DC feedback.
 Capacitive leakage may also play a role.
 If you are noticing offset on your output rather than railing, it is most likely because there is an internal (or parasitic) large resistance in parallel with your capacitor)

 Another solution is to capacitively couple your input to the integrator (i.e., place a LARGE capacitor (e.g., 1 microFarad or higher, which is probably only available polarized) in series between your signal and the integrator input).
-This method shifts your input signal by the offset potential, so the offset does not generate any additional current into the capacitor.
+This method shifts your input signal by the offset potential, and so the offset does not generate any additional current into the capacitor.
 Therefore, the offset will still be present at the output, but it will not be amplified.

 If you are using the integrator as a ramp generator, neither of these solutions will work.
 Because you are probably feeding a constant (i.e., DC) signal to the input of the integrator, you would not want to amplify DC nor capacitively couple your input.
 Therefore, your only solution is to put the OA back into balance.
 The most general balancing method is to use the inverting input as a sum junction.
 Tie the outer legs of a potentiometer (e.g., a 10 kiloOhm) to your positive and negative rails.
 Tie the inner "wiper" to the inverting input of the OA.
 With the input of your integrator tied to 0 (or shorted to the non-inverting input of the OA), tune the potentiometer until the output is zero.